upros/brski-cloud/anima-brski-cloud.md

 This list is built-in by the manufacturer along with a DNS name to which to connect.
 (The manufacturer could even build in IP addresses as a last resort)

-The Cloud Registrar does not have have a certificate that can be validated using a public (WebPKI) anchor.
+The Cloud Registrar does not have a certificate that can be validated using a public (WebPKI) anchor.
 The pledge may have any kind of Trust Anchor built in: from full multi-level WebPKI to the single self-signed certificate used by the Cloud Registrar.
 There are many tradeoffs to having more or less of the PKI present in the Pledge, which is addresses in part in {{I-D.richardson-t2trg-idevid-considerations}} in sections 3 and 5.